 TGax Editor: Change the paragraph below of this subclause as follows (#CID 15845):

-With unscheduled opportunistic power save, an OPS STA with AID N that is in active mode or in PS mode that is in the awake state that receives a TIM element and an OPS element in an OPS frame or a FILS Discovery frame from the associated OPS AP, the STA may be unavailable until the end of the OPS period indicated in the OPS element, if the bit N in the traffic indication virtual bitmap carried in the Partial Virtual Bitmap field of the current TIM element is set to 0, unless other conditions not related to operation with the OPS AP require the STA to be in the awake state.
-At the end of the OPS period, the STA shall be in the awake state, unless determined otherwise by other power save protocols.
+With unscheduled opportunistic power save, if an OPS STA with AID N that is in the awake state receives a TIM element and an OPS element in an OPS frame or a FILS Discovery frame from the associated OPS AP, then the STA may be unavailable if the STA is in active mode or may be in doze state if the STA is in PS mode, until the end of the OPS period indicated in the OPS element, if the bit N in the traffic indication virtual bitmap carried in the Partial Virtual Bitmap field of the current TIM element is set to 0, unless other conditions not related to operation with the OPS AP require the STA to be in the awake state.
+At the end of the OPS period, the STA shall be in the awake state, unless determined otherwise by other power save protocols.(#15845)

-With scheduled opportunistic power save, an OPS STA with AID N that is in active mode or in PS mode that is in the awake state and that receives from the OPS AP with which it associated a TIM element with bit N of the traffic indication virtual bitmap field equal to 0 in a TIM frame or FILS Discovery frame within a broadcast TWT SP with the Broadcast TWT Recommendation field set to 3 may not be available during the TWT SP and until the next TWT SP with the Broadcast TWT Recommendation field set to 3, unless other conditions not related to operation with the OPS AP require the STA to be in the awake state.
+With scheduled opportunistic power save, if an OPS STA with AID N that is in the awake state receives from the OPS AP with which it associated a TIM element with bit N of the traffic indication virtual bitmap field equal to 0 in a TIM frame or FILS Discovery frame within a broadcast TWT SP with the Broadcast TWT Recommendation field set to 3, then the STA may be unavailable if the STA is in active mode or may be in doze state if the STA is in PS mode during the TWT SP and until the next TWT SP with the Broadcast TWT Recommendation field set to 3, unless other conditions not related to operation with the OPS AP require the STA to be in the awake state.(#15845)

 An OPS STA shall not operate with TIM broadcast procedure if its associated AP is an OPS AP.